 Pipefitters install and repair piping systems that carry liquids or gases to, from and within businesses, military installations, ships and factories.

-Tidewater Community College’s Career Studies Certificate in Pipefitting is designed to prepare you as quickly as possible for this in-demand career.
+Tidewater Community College’s Career Studies Certificate in Pipefitting is designed to prepare you quickly for this in-demand career.

 You will learn the fundamentals of machine blueprint reading, industrial pipefitting, pipe welding, piping and auxiliary systems, and pipefitting and fabrication.